verus-lang/verus-analyzer/docs/dev/verus-upstream-sync.md

 6. Documentation and the complete test matrix in `CONTRIBUTING.md`.

 Do not replay old rust-analyzer files wholesale.
 Current upstream structure and APIs should remain the default; transplant only the behavior required for Verus.
-In particular, retain upstream CI, tests, and configuration unless a Verus requirement conflicts with them.
+In particular, retain upstream tests and configuration unless a Verus requirement conflicts with them.
+However, do not retain upstream CI; we only want CI focused on verus-analyzer's tests and release.

 The main fork-specific surfaces are: